 - Good for ultra-HD streaming and gaming, big households, and data-intensive use

-Our Value Score & Methodology Explained
+Our Value Score Methodology for rating the best NBN Plans

 Price Scores are calculated by comparing a plan’s minimum cost per period to the cost of other plans available in the market over one, 12, and 24 months.
 Minimum cost equals the monthly cost, plus the cost of modem and delivery and any other setup or contract fees, minus any discounts or credits for that period.
 Using these values, Canstar Blue calculates and assigns a Price Score of between 0 and 100 to each plan.